Q: How do I join IABC?

-IABC bylaws dictate that if a member lives within 50 miles or 80 kilometres of a chapter, he or she must join the chapter.
-If you live more than 50 miles or 80 kilometres from a chapter, you are welcome to join as a Member-at-Large.
+IABC bylaws state that if a member lives within 50 miles or 80 kilometers of a chapter, he or she must join the chapter.
+If you live more than 50 miles or 80 kilometers from a chapter, you are welcome to join as a Member-at-Large.

 Q: I'd like to be a member of two chapters.
 Can I do this?